Total Knee Replacement Surgery: A First-Hand Experience

 So, what happens months down the road when your recovery progress has been interrupted, or not gone as well as you'd hoped?
 In my case, my husband's health deteriorated, and as his sole caretaker, I was sidetracked from keeping up with my own therapy and exercises as well as would have been preferred.

 There are a few options available, most of which involve some pain.
 How much pain depends on your own level of pain tolerance.
-For me, the latter is near zero, so the pain scale is pretty high.
+For me, the latter is near zero, so the pain scale was pretty high.

 Physical therapy will continue, but there are other things added to the mix.